My 9 Favorite Analytics & SEO Extensions (Chrome)

-In no particular order, here are my favorite SEO extensions for Chrome (by the way some of them are available for Firefox as well).
+In no particular order, here are my favorite SEO extensions for Chrome (some of them are available for Firefox as well).
 The extensions are all free to use, and support me a lot in my daily workflow as a web developer.

 Web Developer Toolbar Extension